St Lucie County International Airport

 VFR

-St Lucie County International Airport is currently reporting visual flight rules (VFR) conditions with overcast skies at 5,500 feet and 8 SM visibility.
-Note: This observation is 1.1 hours old and conditions may have changed.
+St Lucie County International Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.

 Wind Analysis